SublimeText/PackageDev/README.md

   snippets are available with the trigger `e` and `ee` for a short and a long entry, respectively.

-- Commands to create a package and various resource files with standard templates.
+- Commands to create (or open) a package and various resource files with standard templates.

 - Checking for unknown settings keys.